-- sin the most fundamental is unbelief, which separates us from God cf Acts2:27 - righteousness the need for a right relationship with God Jesus Christ was "made" our righteousness - 1 Corinthians 1:30 - judgement of Satan Hebrews 2:14, 15; 1 John 3:8; Colossians 2:15; Romans 16:29; and sinners; judgement has been committed to Christ John 5:22.
+- sin the most fundamental is unbelief, which separates us from God; everything flows from that separation - cf Acts2:27 - righteousness the need for a right relationship with God Jesus Christ was "made" our righteousness - 1 Corinthians 1:30 - judgement of Satan Hebrews 2:14, 15; 1 John 3:8; Colossians 2:15; Romans 16:29; and sinners; judgement has been committed to Christ - John 5:22.

 Without conviction we do not know we are sinners, needing Christ's righteousness, and that the world will be judged.
-When we realise these things, we are drawn to a Saviour.
+When we realize these things, we are drawn to a Saviour, not through our own volition but by the work of God.